Why Did I Pick this book?

 Prospective Readers

 If you are from Delhi, you will love it as you will relate to almost everything.
 If you have a thing for history and politics, it will give you a fair amount of both.
-Written in simple and easy to understand English, the book takes you though a trip down the memory lane with all sorts of emotions.
+Written in simple and easy-to-understand English, the book takes you on a trip down memory lane with all sorts of emotions.

 Inside The Book

-The author creates a masterpiece of a story weaving history and literature in such a way that not only it takes you through the various human emotions, but also takes you to the trip of major historical events of India.
+The author creates a masterpiece of a story, weaving history and literature in such a way that not only does it take you through the various human emotions, but also takes you on the trip of major historical events of India.

-The central protagonist Sahdevan arrives in Delhi in the year 1959 and lives with one of the family known to him from his village, who helped him find a job.
+The central protagonist, Sahdevan, arrives in Delhi in the year 1959 and lives with one of the family members known to him from his village, who helped him find a job.
 From there started his life journey in Delhi and his monologue with himself.

-The author has captured the journey of growth of Delhi from the 1960s, till the 90.
-It takes you through the important events since the 1960s and their impacts on the lives of people of the country.
-The 1962 war with China, the 1965 war with Pakistan, the 1971 war with Pakistan and creation of Bangladesh, the emergency, the atrocities done during the emergency, operation blue star, the assignation of Indira Gandhi, the aftermath of the assignation, the anti-Sikh riots the capital city of Delhi witnessed.
+The author has captured the journey of growth of Delhi from the 1960s to the 90.
+It takes you through the important events since the 1960s and their impacts on the lives of people in the country.
+The 1962 war with China, the 1965 war with Pakistan, the 1971 war with Pakistan and the creation of Bangladesh, the emergency, the atrocities done during the emergency, Operation Blue Star, the assassination of Indira Gandhi, the aftermath of the assassination, the anti-Sikh riots, the capital city of Delhi witnessed.
 The book takes you through all this and much more.

 The storytelling is the most interesting part of the book.
 It takes you on a journey filled with emotions.
 I was able to relate more with the book as I know the city a bit.
-I also came from small town to Delhi in search of job and it is the city that gave me my first job.
-Even if you never lived in Delhi, the author describes it so well that you can visualize it.
+I also came from a small town to Delhi in search of a job, and it is the city that gave me my first job.
+Even if you have never lived in Delhi, the author describes it so well that you can visualize it.

 About the Author